vladkinoman/just-my-notes/books/best-comics-to-read.md

 Best Harley Quinn books: **Batman: Mad Love**.

+Best Doctor Who books:

+- **TITAN COMICS**: *Doctor Who: The Tenth Doctor Vol. 2: The Weeping Angels of Mons* (or Doctor Who: The Tenth Doctor Complete Year 1 Vol. 1), *Doctor Who: The Eleventh Doctor Vol. 1-6* (the first two years of [Eleventh Doctor](https://tardis.fandom.com/wiki/Doctor_Who%3A_The_Eleventh_Doctor)), *3 Volume 1: The Heralds of Destruction*, *9 Volume 1: Weapons of Past Destruction* (+-), *4 Volume 1: Gaze of the Medusa* (+- mediocre plot), *8 Volume 1: A Matter of Life and Death* (+- wishy-washy).

+  > Personally, the Titan stuff is fairly easy to find and digest, and is split up pretty well.
+While artwork in Titan comics can sometimes be wonky as hell (I don't think anyone has been able to do a good Eleventh Doctor from what I've read so far), the stories are mostly good.

+- **DOCTOR WHO MAGAZINE (Marvel/Panini):** *5 Complete: The Tides of Time*, *6 Volume 1: Voyager*, *6 Volume 2: The World Shapers*, entire *8th Doctor's run*, *10 Volume 3: The Crimson Hand*, entire *11th Doctor's run*.

+  > The Panini stuff has some great artwork, but it can be a bit dense, and it's more expensive than the Titan stuff, generally.
+And they have a natural advantage - a much closer connection to the BBC.

+- **IDW**: *1-10 Special: The Forgotten*, *1-11 Special: Prisoners of Time*.
+Just for fun: [Star Trek: The Next Generation / Doctor Who: Assimilation 2: The Complete Series](https://www.amazon.com/Star-Trek-Generation-Assimilation-Complete/dp/1613777825/) - crossover of Eleventh Doctor and The Next Generation crew of Star Trek.

+  >IDW is the worst among those publishers.

 Best Star Trek comics: *Mirror Broken* and *Through the Mirror*, others are not great tbh.

 Best Star Wars comics: